MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-connect-log-in-with-mrsdeploy.md

 ## Authentication

-This section describes how to authenticate to R Server on-premises or in the cloud using the functions in `mrsdeploy`.
+This section describes how to authenticate to Machine Learning Server on-premises or in the cloud using the functions in `mrsdeploy`.

-In R Server, every API call between the Web server and client must be authenticated.
+In Machine Learning Server, every API call between the Web server and client must be authenticated.
 The mrsdeploy functions, which place API calls on your behalf, are no different.
 Authentication of user identity is handled via Active Directory.
-R Server never stores or manages usernames and passwords.
+Machine Learning Server never stores or manages usernames and passwords.

 By default, all `mrsdeploy` operations are available to authenticated users.
 Destructive tasks, such as deleting a web service from a remote execution command line, are available only to the user who initially created the service.
 However, your administrator can also [assign role-based authorization](configure-roles.md) to further control the permissions around web services.

-`mrsdeploy` provides two functions for authentication against R Server: [remoteLogin()](../r-reference/mrsdeploy/remotelogin.md) and remoteLoginAAD(../r-reference/mrsdeploy/remoteloginaad.md).
-These functions support not just authentication, but creation of a remote R session on the R Server.
-By default, the remoteLogin() and remoteLoginAAD() functions log you in, create a remote R session on the R Server instance, and open a remote command prompt.
+`mrsdeploy` provides two functions for authentication against Machine Learning Server: [remoteLogin()](../r-reference/mrsdeploy/remotelogin.md) and remoteLoginAAD(../r-reference/mrsdeploy/remoteloginaad.md).
+These functions support not just authentication, but creation of a remote R session on the Machine Learning Server.
+By default, the remoteLogin() and remoteLoginAAD() functions log you in, create a remote R session on the Machine Learning Server instance, and open a remote command prompt.
  The function you use depends on the [type of authentication and deployment in your organization](configure-authentication.md).

 ### On premises authentication

 Use the remoteLogin function in these scenarios:
 + you are authenticating using Active Directory server on your network
-+ you are using the [default administrator account](configure-authentication.md#local) for an on-premises instance of R Server
++ you are using the [default administrator account](configure-authentication.md#local) for an on-premises instance of Machine Learning Server

 This function calls `/user/login` API, which requires a username and password.
 For example: